Writers Write is your one-stop writing resource. In this post, we tell you how to make the most of your sequels in short stories.

-Reaction scenes slow down the story and give the character, and the reader, a chance to catch their breath and to regroup.
-There are less reaction scenes, about 20 sequels/reaction scenes to 40 action scenes, in a novel of about 80 000 words.
+Reaction scenes, or sequels, slow down the story and give the character, and the reader, a chance to catch their breath and to regroup.
+There are fewer reaction scenes (about 20 sequels/reaction scenes to 40 action scenes) in a novel of about 80 000 words.

 A simple formula for a short story is: Scene, Sequel, Scene.
 If you stick to the prescribed lengths (Scenes: 1200-1500 words and Sequels: 500-800 words) you can end up with a story of about 2900 – 3800 words.

 Remember that the rules have relaxed a lot and you can lengthen and shorten scenes to suit your story.
 For example, fast paced action stories may have almost only action scenes and only a few lines for a sequel.

 The length of your story will also dictate a lot of this.
 For a 500-word flash fiction piece or even a 1200-word story you may not need more than one scene.